wellcomecollection/platform/docs/rfcs/001-merger_matcher/README.md

 A matching phase is introduced to determine where works need to be combined.

 The input to this phase is a work.
 A transformed work contains the work identifier, the work version and a list of identifiers of other works that the current work directly links to.
 The output is sets of identifiers of affected works alongside their versions.
+The versions of directly affected works will come from the matcher database.
 The merger will use the identifiers to read the works from the recorder VHS and it will use the versions in the message to ensure that the versions are still the most up to date ones.
 If so, it will combine the works.
 If not, it will discard the message.

 Example: